Pudiyangadi, Tirur

-Pudiyangadi (also known as Bettath Pudiyangadi or BP Angadi) is a town near Tirur in Kerala, India.
-This town was the part of the Kingdom of Tanur (Vettattnad) in medieval times.
+Pudiyangadi (also known as Bettath Pudiyangadi or BP Angadi) is a village near Tirur in Malappuram district of Kerala, India.
+This village was the part of the Kingdom of Tanur (Vettattnad) in medieval times.

 Transportation

-Pudiyangadi village connects to other parts of India through Tirur, Kuttippuram town.
-National highway No.66 passes through Tirur and the northern stretch connects to Goa and Mumbai.
+Pudiyangadi village connects to other parts of India through Tirur and Kuttippuram towns.
+NH 66 passes through Kuttipuram and the northern stretch connects to Goa and Mumbai.
 The southern stretch connects to Cochin and Trivandrum.
-Highway No.966 goes to Palakkad and Coimbatore.
 The nearest airport is at Kozhikode.
-The nearest major railway station is at Tirur.
+The nearest railway station is at Tirur.